EPCCed/wind_tunnel/README.md

 ```bash
 FC=mpif90 cmake ../ -DUSE_CUDA=ON
 ```
-Default GPU_OPTS is set to ccnative,nordc.

 If you are not going to use GPU support then specify `-DUSE_CUDA=OFF`.

+Default `GPU_OPTS` is set to `ccnative,nordc`.

-For compilation specifc to a model of GPU, set to ccXY, for example on Tesla V100:
+For compilation specifc to a GPU model set to ccXY.
+For example, for a Tesla V100:
 ```bash
 FC=mpif90 cmake ../ -DUSE_CUDA=ON -DGPU_OPTS=cc70,nordc
 ```

-TESTS variable is used to determine if to build tests.
+`TESTS` variable is used to determine whether to build tests.

 ```bash
 FC=mpif90 cmake ../ -DUSE_CUDA=ON -DGPU_OPTS=cc70,nordc -DTESTS=ON